 Within two years of that initial ancient stromatolite splash in a Nature paper (led by veteran geologist Allen Nutman of the University of Wollongong in Australia), the same journal published a study that disputed many of the key observations and conclusions of the once-hailed ancient stromatolite discovery.
 The paper concluded the outcrop had no signs of early life at all.

 Debates and disputes are common in geology as the samples get older, and especially in high profile science with important implications.
 In this case, the implications of what is in the rocks reach into the solar system and the cosmos.
 And that’s why a dozen scientists were on site to examine the outcrop in late August.

 The team that disputed the initial report was led by Abigail Allwood of NASA’s Jet Propulsion Lab, a noted geologist and astrobiologist.
 She is also principal investigator of a key instrument on the Mars 2020 rover that will be searching for biosignatures — the same kind of signs of past life in dispute at Isua.

 It was at her instigation that this most uncommon gathering was planned, bringing together the scientific rivals as well as ten other scientists to meet at the distant outcrop to examine the putative stromatolites together, to study the geological and geochemical context and to later present their cases.

 That, in fact, was an engine driving the expedition.
 At this point in space science and deep-time Earth science, the issue of biosignatures is both central and confounding.
-They are the pathway to learning if life has existed beyond Earth but, as has become increasingly clear, they are very difficult to find and even harder to interpret.
+Biosignatures are the primary pathway to learning if life has existed beyond Earth but, as has become increasingly clear, they are very difficult to find and even harder to interpret.

 Allwood described the kind of biosignatures now being pursued as follows: While insects encased in amber can be seen and immediately identified, biosignatures are more like the “footprints and trapped breath of insects.
 Textural and chemical ghosts.”